NCEAS/oss-2014/2014-oss/day-08/sql-basics/sql-tutorial-activity.md

 ## Transactions

 Transactions are a mechanism for ensuring the success of all operations or none, which aids in maintaining data integrity.
 When a transaction has been started, you can modify the tables in the database with impunity, and nobody will see your changes until you decide to `commit` the changes to the database.
 Before that happens, you can choose to `rollback`, which discards all of your pending changes and returns the data to its original state.
-Transactions all programmers to ensure that a consistent set of changes is applied across multiple tables.
+Transactions allow programmers to ensure that a consistent set of changes is applied across multiple tables.

 ```sql
 -- TRANSACTIONS